This text is translated into Russian by google automatic human level neural machine.

 The orientation of the Russian economy towards Asia-Pacific countries and, above all, towards China, with which, recently, during V. Putin’s visit to Shanghai, new large-scale agreements were signed, is clearly increasing.
 This reorientation coincides with the development of new projects for the socio-economic development of the Far East and the creation of a management model in which the key positions are occupied by the Ministry for the Development of the Far East and Vice-Premier Yury Trutnev oversees it.
 At the same time, it is obvious that there can be no easy or complete reorientation of Russia to the East, and the sanctions regime will still somehow affect the Far Eastern situation, not forgetting at least that simple geopolitical fact that the United States and Canada are also countries ATP.
 Many Far Eastern projects so far have relied precisely on European and North American investments, and their fate in connection with the sanctions regime may be in limbo.

-First of all, it is necessary to recall how the “West” appeared in the Russian Far East, i.e. business of western origin.
-After the collapse of the USSR, Russia actively demonstrated its readiness to attract Western companies to develop their new raw materials.
-For its part, Western business, in need of new “platforms”, was eagerly interested in Russian projects and the conditions for their implementation.
-One of the key projects turned out to be at that stage and the Sakhalin shelf still remains.
-At the same time, Russia initially agreed to use the product sharing agreements (PSA), which is not very pleasant for it, which is most often used in the Third World countries and is essentially a colonial practice of draining resources.
-It is noteworthy that the coordination of interests of the Russian side and Western counterparties was delayed for many years, during which some foreign companies finally refused to work on Sakhalin.
-Actually active implementation of projects began relatively recently.
+First of all, it is necessary to remember how the “West” appeared in the Russian Far East, i.e. business of western origin.
+After the collapse of the USSR, Russia actively demonstrated its readiness to attract Western companies to develop its new raw materials.
+For its part, Western business, in need of new "sites", was willingly interested in Russian projects and the conditions for their implementation.
+One of the key projects turned out to be at that stage and remains to this day the Sakhalin shelf.
+At the same time, Russia initially agreed to use the mechanism of production sharing agreements (PSA), which is not very pleasant for it, which is most often used in the third world countries and is essentially a colonial practice of siphoning resources.
+It is noteworthy that the coordination of the interests of the Russian side and Western counterparties dragged on for many years, during which some foreign companies finally refused to work on Sakhalin.
+Actually, the active implementation of projects began relatively recently.

 Gold mining was another relatively open and interesting for Western capital sector of the Far Eastern economy.
 Here Russia was ready to attract investors for the development of various or many undeveloped fields, and the industry itself is characterized by enormous fragmentation with many fields and players, as well as strong positions of Western countries and companies.
 But not so much recoupment of projects, difficult conditions of field development led to a big “routine” when Western companies came and left, took control of the field and then abandoned them.
 Stable, progressive process of development of Russian gold deposits by Western companies did not work.